wingraptor/frontEndDevJourney/frontEndDev/Learning Plan.sync-conflict-20220421-055328-PUJBZ66.md

 Using the WOOP (Wish, Outcome, Obstacles and Plans) method, the following is what I want to achieve:

 1.  **Wish**: My main goal is to become a **Front-end Developer** w/ some knowledge of the backend. **I am choosing this path because the work of a full-stack developer is increasingly accessible to someone with primarily front-end knowledge.** This is made possible by services such as Vercel and AWS Amplifiy coupled with React, Vue frameworks and serverless API servers + static sites.
-2.  **Outcome**: My ultimate goal is to develop web apps that will bring in additional income and will allow me to to gain financial independence and the ability to start a family.
+2.  **Outcome**: My ultimate goal is to develop web apps that will bring in additional income and will allow me to to gain financial independence.
 3.  **Obstacles:**
 -  Acquiring necessary knowledge to make production ready apps.
 - Having the discipline and motivation needed to achieve my goals